iklein99/homebridge-smartthings/README.md

 from your smarttthings network.
 This is currently under development.
 ## New in version 1.5.14
 * Support for air conditioners optional modes (i.e., Sleep, Speed, WindFree, WindFreeSleep)
+* Stop logging warning if battery is low
+* Issue with thermostat service making homebridge crash.
+If we can't get a status from the thermostat we will return zero for temp to avoid crash.
 ## Fixed in version 1.5.13
 * Handle invalid response to "getLevel" call in lightservice.
 There is a Zooz driver that does not return a valid response causing homebridge to fail.